HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## A custom script to generate random words in PowerShell
+## A Custom Script to Generate Random Words in Powershell

 ```powershell
 # Generate four variables with random names